310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/chiaki_2.md

 #### <div mt="rare"></div> 3/3

-{% img /img/es/eventstory/stellamaris/minitalk_tetora2_3.jpg %}
+{% img /img/es/eventstory/stellamaris/minitalk_chiaki2_3.jpg %}

-{% bubble Tetora %}
+{% bubble Chiaki %}
-you would like to give me something else? this is… a [pamphlet], right?

-ohh, there will be a [photoshoot event] for this fishie, yes?

-i already finished my work, so maybe i will [go] and visit them.
+Oh yeah, I bought some souvenirs.
+At first, I had told my unit mates that we aren't here for a fun sightseeing trip, but everyone looked like they wanted to buy something in the end.

+So to advertise the souvenir ships in the market street, we bought all kinds of Okinawa souvenirs.
+I got something for you, too~♪

+I left them all in the agency office, so could I give it to you at a later time?
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-          Here's the map for it.
+          Thank you very much!
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora %}
+            {% bubble Chiaki smilesoft %}
-            waah, you are always [perfect] with your job, aren't you~?

-            fufu, i will take a [peek] on my way [home].
+            Heheh, you don't even know what the souvenir yet, yet you're this happy?

+            Ah, don't worry, I didn't buy anything strange.
+I'm sure you'll love it! ☆
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I'll prepare a camera.
+            I'll go there for it.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora %}
+            {% bubble Chiaki %}
-            you will prepare a [camera] for the [photoshoot]?

-            then let's go together, anzu-san~
+            But don't you have work after this?
+In that case, let me be the one to pass it to you.

+            I'm only going to go home after this, so don't worry, there's no need to hold back!
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Please enjoy yourself.
+            What kind of souvenir?
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora %}
+            {% bubble Chiaki %}
-            hm? you will not join me, anzu-san?

-            then i will invite someone else to come with me~
+            It's a small Shisa ornament!
+Apparently, it's good fortune to place it in your home as a guardian deity.

+            By the way, I bought myself one, too.
+I placed it right next to my hero figurines in my dorm room~♪
 			{% endbubble %}
         </div>
     </div>
 </div>
 <br>
-<div toc>{% btn /stella_maris/minitalk/tetora_1,, arrow-left, Tetora Mini Talk: lovely present %}{% btn /minitalk/#Stella-Maris,, star, Index %}</div>
+<div toc>{% btn /stella_maris/minitalk/chiaki_1,, arrow-left, Chiaki Mini Talk: Torn Tracksuit %}{% btn /minitalk/#Stella-Maris,, star, Index %}</div>

-## Translation Notes

-[^1]: In this case, Tetora is referring to <em>yuruchara</em>, the bizarre-cute mascots that Midori loves, and that his Ryuseitai (known as Yuruseitai) is about.